Poisson Limit Theorems for Systems with Product Structure: The PLT for (skew-)products

 then $S$ satisfies the PLT at $(x^*,y^*)$. \end{theorem}

-\begin{corollary} If $T$ preserves a smooth measure and satisfies (MEM), and $R$ satisfies (EE), then $T\times R$ satisfies the PLT almost everywhere. \end{corollary} If the preserved measure is smooth, then, by \cite{emimpliesbernoulli}, $T$ is Bernoulli, in particular, it has positive entropy.
-(NSR$(x^*)$) and (LR$(x^*)$) are satisfied almost everywhere by Remark \ref{conditionsrem}.
+\begin{corollary} If $T(x,y)=T(x)$ preserves a smooth measure and satisfies (MEM), and $R$ satisfies (EE), then $S=T\times R$ satisfies the PLT almost everywhere. \end{corollary} If $T$ preserves a smooth measure, then, by \cite{emimpliesbernoulli}, $T$ is Bernoulli, in particular, it has positive entropy.
+(NSR$(x^*)$) and (LR'$(x^*)$) are satisfied almost everywhere by Remark \ref{conditionsrem}.\\ \\

 For some applications it will be useful to choose $T(x,y)=G_{\tau(y)}(x)$, where $\int_Y \tau \d\nu=0$.
-However in this case $T$ will not satisfy condition (MEM).
+However, in this case, $T$ will not satisfy condition (MEM).
 Fortunately we can apply similar techniques if ergodic averages of $\tau$ grow faster than logarithmically.
 More explicitly denote $\tau_n=\sum_{j=0}^{n-1} \tau\circ R^j$, assume there is a $\zeta:\mathbb{N}\rightarrow(0,\infty)$ with $\log(n)=o(\zeta(n))$ and a $\kappa>0$ such that

 \begin{theorem} Assume that $S(x,y)=(T(x,y),R(y))$, where $T(x,y)=G_{\tau(y)}(x)$, satisfies conditions (MEM) with $G$ instead of $T$.
 Suppose that $R$ satisfies (EE), and $\tau$ satisfies (BA).
 Let $x^*\in X$, $y^*\in Y$.
-If there is a $\delta_2>0$ such that for small enough $r>0$ we have
+If there is a $\delta_2>0$ such that for small enough $\rho>0$ we have

 and

 then $S$ satisfies the PLT at $(x^*,y^*)$. \end{theorem}